Israel Hadany: Early life

-In 1955, at the age of 14, he departed from his family and joined alone to kibutz Degania.
+In 1955, at the age of 14, he left his family and joined kibbutz Degania alone.

 Artistic studies and career

-1956-1957 At the age of 15 he started his art studies at the Avni Institute in Tel Aviv, taking evening courses while continuing his high school learning during day time.
+1956-1957 At the age of 15, he started his art studies at the Avni Institute in Tel Aviv, taking evening courses while continuing his high school learning during the daytime.
 He was the youngest student in the institute among other mature students.
 He focused on drawing and painting studies and was deeply involved in his art.
-Later he returned there but soon realized that painting is not going to be enough for his artistic and personal aspirations.
+Later, he returned there but soon realized that painting wouldn't be enough for his artistic and personal aspirations.

 1965 - 1967 He turned to post graduate studies at Hornsey College of Art, London.